 Short-term Fixed Income Pool investments are limited to instruments with a long-term credit rating of at least A3 or equivalent and instruments with a short-term credit rating of at least P-1 or equivalent.
 Commercial paper must be rated at least P-1 by Moody's and A-1 by Standard and Poor's.
 Asset-backed and non-agency mortgage securities must be rated A3 or equivalent.
-The A3 rating is defined as the median rating of the following three rating agencies: Standard & Poor's Corporation, Moody's, and Fitch.
-Asset-backed and non-agency mortgage securities may be purchased if only rated by one of these agencies if they are rated AAA.
+The A3 rating is defined as the median rating of the following five rating agencies: Standard & Poor's Ratings Services, Moody's Investors Service, Dominion Bond Rating Service, Kroll Bond Rating Agency, and Fitch.
+Asset-backed and non-agency mortgage securities and commercial mortgage-backed securities may be purchased if only rated by one of these agencies if they are rated AAA.

-Short-term Treasury Pool investments are limited to U.S. Treasury obligations or other U.S. Government securities issued in full faith or guaranteed by agencies and instrumentalities of the U.S. Government, obligations of foreign governments, sovereign states, supranational entities, and their instrumentalities denominated in U.S. dollars, and the State's internally-managed Short-Term Fixed Income Fund.
+Short-term Treasury Pool investments are limited to repurchase agreements collateralized only by U.S. Treasury obligations, U.S. Treasury obligations including bills, notes, bonds, and other debt obligations issued by the United States Treasury and backed by the full faith and credit of the U.S. Government, securities issued or guaranteed by agencies and instrumentalities of the U.S. Government but not explicitly backed by the full faith and credit of the U.S. Government, obligations of foreign governments, sovereign states, supranational entities, and their instrumentalities denominated in U.S. dollars, and the State's internally-managed Short-Term Fixed Income Fund.

 Intermediate-term and Broad Market Fixed Income Pool investments are limited to securities with a long-term credit rating of at least Baa3 or equivalent and securities with a short-term credit rating of at least P-1 or equivalent.
-The Broad Market Fixed Income Pool can hold within its portfolio up to 5% high-yield bonds.
-Asset-backed and non-agency mortgage securities must be rated investment grade.
-The investment grade rating is defined as the median rating of the following three rating agencies: Standard & Poor's Corporation, Moody's, and Fitch.
-Asset-backed and non-agency mortgage securities may be purchased if only rated by one of these agencies if they are rated AAA.
+The Broad Market Fixed Income Pool investments are limited to; commercial paper rated at least Prime-1 by Moody's Investors Service, Inc. and A-1 by Standard and Poor's Ratings Services, negotiable certificates of deposit and bankers' acceptances provided the issuing bank's total assets are in excess of \$5 billion, U.S. Treasury obligations including bills, notes, bonds, and other debt obligation issued by the U.S. Treasury and backed by the full faith and credit of the U.S. Government, securities issued or guaranteed by agencies and instrumentalities of the U.S. Government but not explicitly backed by the full faith and credit of the U.S. Government, obligations of foreign governments, sovereign states, supranational entities, and their instrumentalities denominated in U.S. dollars or local currency if hedged back to U.S. dollars, investment grade corporate debt securities comprising of corporate debt issued in the U.S. capital market by U.S. companies, Euro-dollar and Yankee debt; asset-backed, non-agency mortgage-backed securities, and commercial mortgage-backed securities must be rated investment grade.
+The investment grade rating is defined as the median rating of the following five rating agencies: Standard & Poor's Ratings Services, Moody's Investors Service, Dominion Bond Rating Service, Kroll Bond Rating Agency, and Fitch.
+Asset-backed and non-agency mortgage securities and commercial mortgage-backed securities may be purchased if only rated by one of these agencies if they are rated AAA.

-At June 30, 2022, the State's internally managed pools consisted of investments with credit quality ratings issued by nationally recognized statistical rating organizations as follows (using Standard and Poor's Corporation rating scale, in thousands):
+At June 30, 2023, the State's internally managed pools consisted of investments with credit quality ratings issued by nationally recognized statistical rating organizations as follows (using Standard and Poor's Corporation rating scale, in thousands):